Working together for standards The Web Standards Project

 Michigan State University launched a redesign of its Web site, yesterday.
 Designed and developed with best practices that follow Web Standards and Web Accessibiity, the university Web site looks good and validates to the XHTML strict doctype.
 The redesign involved the teamwork of the MSU Libraries, Computing, and ...

-By Holly Marie Koltz | Filed in Education TF, Education, General
+By Holly Marie Koltz | Filed in Education, Education TF, General

 Quick Explanation of the Object Literal